Enhancing the Measurement and Impact of the Programs of LEAP, funded by LEAP Innovations

 Improving Adult Practice in Character Development to Transform the Culture of Youth Sports, funded by the S.D.
 Bechtel Jr. Foundation

-The Improving Adult Practice in Character Development to Transform the Culture of Youth Sports project is a collaboration with Positive Coaching Alliance (PCA), a national non-profit organization dedicated to training coaches and athletes to provide a positive, character-building youth sport experience.
-This one-year project is funded by S.D.
+The Improving Adult Practice in Character Development to Transform the Culture of Youth Sports project was a collaboration with Positive Coaching Alliance (PCA), a national non-profit organization dedicated to training coaches and athletes to provide a positive, character-building youth sport experience.
+This one-year project was funded by S.D.
 Bechtel Jr. Foundation.
-In this study, we will evaluate the impact of PCA coach education workshops in promoting the behaviors consistent with attributes of good character virtues among Little League baseball coaches.
-Through this evaluation research, we hope to gain further understanding about how, and if, specific coaching techniques can promote positive youth development and healthy mentoring relationships.
+In this study, we evaluated the impact of PCA coach education workshops in promoting the behaviors consistent with attributes of good character virtues among Little League baseball coaches.
+Through this evaluation research, we hoped to gain further understanding about how, and if, specific coaching techniques could promote positive youth development and healthy mentoring relationships.

 The Girl Scouts of the USA Theory, Measurement, and Research Project: Phases 1 & 2, funded by the Girl Scouts of the USA and Girl Scouts Research Institute

-Our collaboration with the Girl Scouts of the USA involves exploring the rich data the Girl Scouts Research Institute have collected over the years regarding how GSUSA programs enhance the skills and thriving of the youth they serve.
+Our collaboration with the Girl Scouts of the USA involved exploring the rich data the Girl Scouts Research Institute have collected over the years regarding how GSUSA programs enhance the skills and thriving of the youth they serve.
 During the first phase of this collaboration, we assessed the utility of measures previously used by GSUSA, created a conceptual framework for the constructs GSUSA was interested in measuring, and devised measurement scales assessing both individual and contextual characteristics relevant to the Girl Scout experience.
-In the second phase (currently underway), we are validating measures developed in Phase One with data collected from Girl Scouts ranging in age from 5 to 14 years from four Councils across the USA.
-Together, results from Phase One and Phase Two have allowed us to explore the positive development of youth in Girl Scouts through empirically-valid measures.
+In the second phase, we validated measures developed in Phase One with data collected from Girl Scouts ranging in age from 5 to 14 years from four Councils across the USA.
+Together, results from Phase One and Phase Two allowed us to explore the positive development of youth in Girl Scouts through empirically-valid measures.

 Doing the Right Thing: Intentional Self Regulation and the Promotion of Character Development, funded by the Templeton Religion Trust

-This project is a four-wave, cohort-sequential, mixed methods study.
+This project was a four-wave, cohort-sequential, mixed methods study.
 In Spring 2015, we collected pilot survey data from about 200 young people in the Boston area, and we also collected data from one of their parents or guardians.
 We also asked the youth to nominate a staff member at their school who knows them well, and we asked those individuals to complete surveys with questions about the young person.
-These pilot participants will be contacted three more times over the next two years.
-In Fall 2015, we will recruit a larger sample (about 600 more young people) and survey them twice more over the two year period.
-Finally, we will also interview a subsample of young people to learn about their perspectives regarding the roles of self regulation skills and character exemplars in their lives.
-The key goal of the study is to provide new research findings about the development of virtues and moral behavior in adolescence.
-As such, this project will provide the evidence base for interventions that may substantially narrow the gap between espoused positive character and enacted virtuous behavior.
+These pilot participants were contacted three more times over the next two years.
+In Fall 2015, we recruited a larger sample (about 600 more young people) and surveyed them twice more over the two year period.
+Finally, we also interviewed a subsample of young people to learn about their perspectives regarding the roles of self regulation skills and character exemplars in their lives.
+The key goal of the study was to provide new research findings about the development of virtues and moral behavior in adolescence.
+As such, this project provided the evidence base for interventions that may substantially narrow the gap between espoused positive character and enacted virtuous behavior.